puppetlabs/puppetserver/documentation/known_issues.markdown

 When Puppet Server is installed from packages, this property should be added to the `JAVA_ARGS` variable defined in either `/etc/sysconfig/puppetserver` or `/etc/default/puppetserver`, depending on upon your distribution.
-Note that the service will need to be restarted in order for this change to take affect.
+Note that the service will need to be restarted in order for this change to take effect.

 ## Diffie-Helman HTTPS Client Issues